Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Roots: Tap root.

-Wildlife: The acorns attract mammals.
+Wildlife: The acorns attract small mammals.

 Origin: Kansas, Oklahoma, Texas, Mexico.